jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 8
 ```

-`NF` is an AWk built in variable and means *number of fields*.
-We pipe this to `uniq` because the default behavior will print the number of columns for each row -- `uniq` will reduce this to one.
+`NF` is an AWK built in variable and it stands for *number of fields*.
+We pipe this to `uniq` because the default behavior will print the number of columns for each row and since each row has the same number of columns, `uniq` will reduce this to one number.

 ### Printing Fields and Searching

-Ok, let's use AWK to print out some of our fields.
+We can also use AWK to select and print parts of the file.
+Let's do this now.

 ```bash
 awk '{print $1 $2}' pos_cut.txt